-A new museum in London celebrating the history of the Chelsea Pensioners
+A new London museum celebrating the history of the Chelsea Pensioners

 The exterior of the Royal Hospital Chelsea